Research

 My research agenda is broad within the American politics and public policy subfields of political science.
-My main interests center on the U.S. Congress and political parties.
+My main interests center on the U.S. Congress, political parties, and interest groups.
 Below are links to published works of mine as well as replication materials (where appropriate).
 My Google Scholar page may also serve as a useful reference for the impact of my work.
 Requests for drafts of working papers are welcome.
 Please feel free to email me your request.

 Peer-Reviewed Publications